instadw/instadwell-blog/_posts/2025-11-25-10-best-co-living-spaces-in-canada-for-indian-students.md

 **1. Are co-living spaces safe for Indian students arriving alone?**

-Yes—many co-living operators prioritize security with key fobs, CCTV, and on-call staff.
+Yes, many co-living operators prioritize security with key fobs, CCTV, and on-call staff.
 Verify safety features before signing and read past resident reviews.

 **2. How much does co-living typically cost in Canada for students?**